-A limitation of liability clause forms part of a contract between a consultant and client that helps protect the contractor in the event of a dispute over agreed-upon work.
-It limits the amount a contractor can be held liable for, protecting them from excessive losses in the event of legal action.
+A limitation of liability is a clause within a contract between a consultant and their customer.
+It’s there to protect the contractor in the event of a dispute over agreed-upon work and limits what they can be held accountable for.
+The clause can, therefore, protect a self-employed person from financial losses in the event of legal action.

 Limitation of liability

-- Negligence – a failure to meet reasonable duty of care causes harm to somebody else
+● Negligence - this is a failure to meet reasonable duty of care, which can then cause harm to someone else

-- Misrepresentation – false claims about goods or services result in the termination of a contract
+● Misrepresentation - this is a false claim about goods or services that can result in the termination of a contract

-- Infringement of intellectual property rights – one party infringes the other’s copyright, design rights, patent or trademark.
+● Infringement of intellectual property rights - this is where one party breaches the other's copyright, design rights, patent or trademark

 Why is limitation of liability important?